 Around Pittsburg in the Great North Woods, there is an extensive network of groomed snowmobile trails totaling over 200 miles.
 These trails are maintained by the Pittsburg Ridge Runners Club and interconnect with trails in Maine, Vermont and Canada.

 Near West Yellowstone, there are over 400 miles of groomed snowmobile trails at elevations ranging from 6,700 to 10,000 feet.
 The groomed trail system lies within the Custer Gallatin, Beaverhead-Deerlodge, and Caribou-Targhee National Forests, and leads to backcountry powder riding opportunities.
+In addition, this region is very popular due to trips into Yellowston National Park on closed park roads past thermal features and wildlife.

 Located in northeastern Wisconsin, the Eagle River area has 500 miles of groomed snowmobile trails.
 During winters with plentiful snowfall, you'll find that the number of snowmobilies out-numbers the cars.